wp-plugins/fv-wordpress-flowplayer/readme.txt

 Just copy the plugin into wp-content/plugins and then activate it on each blog where you want to use it.

+= Is there a way to force pre-buffering to load a chunk of the video before the splash screen appears? =

+This option is not available.
+Splash images are used to save the server load, so the videos are loaded only when user requests to watch them.
+Loading videos before the splash screen would be very inefficient, and it is something we are trying to avoid.

 == Screenshots ==

 1. Post containing modified flowplayer playing a video.